CLIMAAX/crabook/crabook/CRA_steps/exploration/risk_exploration.md

 ## Screen Risks

 The primary objective of screening risks is to quickly scrutinize a region's climate risk context.
 To do so, it is recommended to use participatory approaches such as consultations with experts, stakeholders and priority groups or also group consultations with all relevant actors.
-This can be complemented with data-driven methods to gather insights beyond the initial risk considerations from the scoping step.
+This can be complemented with data-driven methods to gather insights beyond the initial risk considerations from the [*Scoping*](../scoping/scoping) step.
 Where possible, the exploration can dive deeper and cover relevant risk-related aspects, such as affected sectors, spatial extent, and implications across sectors, or regions.

 Experts and stakeholders may also take into account participatory input.
 This can be used to ensure transparency, seek feedback or validate findings, by sharing a summary of key discussion points and risk screening results.

 The overall output of the risk screening sub-step is to shortlist risks based on the knowledge and perception of stakeholders and experts while including past and ongoing impacts, expected future changes, and local concerns.
-Additionally, it helps to highlight areas where additional information, data, or knowledge is needed, thus paving the way for appropriate *Risk Workflow* selection.
+Additionally, it helps to highlight areas where additional information, data, or knowledge is needed, thus paving the way for appropriate [*Risk Workflow*](../analysis/workflows) selection.

 :::{admonition} Data Spaces and Hubs
 :class: note